Sustainability Transformation in Action

 Using the survey data, we identified topics that would be of real interest to Fujitsu’s target audiences.
 Our campaign strategists then developed the narrative thread and key messages most likely to achieve cut-through, and calculated how best to use the content to generate and maintain campaign momentum.

-Then we turned these insights into a campaign called Sustainability Transformation in Action: Navigating the New Frontier of Sustainability with Technology.
+We turned these insights into a campaign called Sustainability Transformation in Action.

 To cut through the noise, thought leadership content has to be both engrossing and easy to consume.
 The team used an engaging mix of lively articles, audio podcasts, animated videos and interactive data visualisation to explore topics like the economic and social benefits of sustainability, the difficulties start-ups face, and the competitive advantage of sustainability transformation.